Magic SquaresI hope you enjoy these examples of a variety of magic squares. This section of my site consists mostly of examples, with a minimum of

 The next cyclic number (in base 10) that is capable of forming a magic square

-in this fashion, is n/383.
 In an e-mail dated July 20/01, Simon Whitechapel

 pointed out that many such magic squares may be formed using full period cyclic